Benji377/OpenMusic/docs/index.md

 ## Contributing
 If you like the project and would like to contribute, here are some suggestions to what to do first:
+- Fork the project to your own GitHub account
+-Make your changes, do whatever you want, staying inside the LICENSE rules
+- If you have made something interesting and want it to get merged
+- Create a pull request
+- Wait for approval
+- If we like the changes, we will merge

+Some tips to work on help on this project

 - Download the latest release and make yourself an idea of how the app works in general
 - If you know the English language well, you might want to look at the .md files and correct any mistakes (English is not my native language, but I try my best to make it understandable for everyone)
-- If you are a translator... well I have no idea how that works here on Github, so you might need to start from scatch
+- If you are a translator...
+Please have some patience, we are currently in the process of implementing localization
 - Look at the .java files, maybe you can make some stuff more efficient or easy
 - Look in the projects tab on Github, I always write there on what is currently being worked one, what still needs to be done and what has been implemented already
-- Look at others issues and pull requests, you might see that someon is already working on your suggestion, or that there is an issue you know how to fix
+- Look at others issues and pull requests, you might see that someone is already working on your suggestion, or that there is an issue you know how to fix

 Finally you can just fork the project and work freely on your project.
-Or you can also create a pull requests, its really just up to you.

 ## Contact
 If you are unsure of something, have special suggestions or just want to contact me in general, you can do so by writing me on any of the following socials: